-Change http log rotation
+Change the time frequency of the http log rotation

-How to change the logrotation.d:
+How to change the logrotation configuration:

 weekly # rotate log files weekly